exakat/php-dictionary/dictionary/writable.ini.rst

 Something is writable when a new value may be assigned to it, in the correct context.
 For example, a variable is writable, as it may be assigned a new value in the local context.

-Variable, properties (given the correct visibility), static properties, array elements are writable.
+Variable, properties, given the correct visibility, static properties, array elements are writable.

 On the other hand, constants, method calls, function calls, or instantiation are not writable: they provide a value, but do not accept to be written to.